vivek09pathak/CarND_MPC/README.md

 #### 1. Briefly discuss what could you do to make the implementation more robust?

-I tried to implement my model with different parameter to make it work at 100mph but due to slow processors.But i will keep tune the values for cte and orientatiom angle where i can tune my model to upto 100mph.
+I tried to implement my model with different parameter to make it work at 100mph but due to slow processors i came upto touching speed of 70 kmp.But i will keep tune the values for cte and orientatiom angle(as I took 3300 for both) where i can tune my model to upto 100mph.